-Н. "Tenant Household" means one or more Tenant(s) who occupy any individual Rental Unit, including each dependent of any Tenant whose primary residence is the Rental Unit.
+H. "Tenant Household" means one or more Tenant(s) who occupy any individual Rental Unit, including each dependent of any Tenant whose primary residence is the Rental Unit.

 SECTION 5.
 Scope This Ordinance applies to any Tenant, Tenant Household, Mobilehome Resident or Mobilehome Owner, and their Landlords, whom are subject to the provisions of Chapter 17.22 or Parts 1-9 of Chapter 17.23 of the San Jose Municipal Code.
 SECTION 6.
-Moratorium on Rent Increases; Right to File for Fair Return Α. During the term of this Ordinance, a Landlord may not increase the rent upon any Rental Unit that is subject to the provisions of Chapter 17.22 or Parts 1-9 of Chapter 17.23 of the San Jose Municipal Code.
+Moratorium on Rent Increases; Right to File for Fair Return A. During the term of this Ordinance, a Landlord may not take any action to increase the rent upon any Rental Unit that is subject to the provisions of Chapter 17.22 or Parts 1-9 of Chapter 17.23 of the San Jose Municipal Code.
+B. Any pending increase in rent pursuant to a lawfully-served notice or fully executed lease renewal agreement, consistent with the requirements of Chapter 17.22 or Chapter 17.23 of the San Jose Municipal Code and occurring prior to adoption of this Ordinance, shall hereby be without effect through December 31, 2020.

+C. For tenancies existing on or before March 31, 2020, the monthly rent during the

+9

-B. For tenancies existing on or before March 31, 2020, the monthly rent during the term of this Ordinance shall be the tenancy's contract rent in effect as of March 31, 2020.
+term of this Ordinance shall be the tenancy's contract rent in effect as of March

+T-39021\1705911

+Council Agenda: 4/28/2020

+Item No: 8.1(b)

+31, 2020.
+The March 31, 2020 rental rate will only apply to future rent due and

+owing.

 C. Nothing under this Section or under this Ordinance shall preclude or otherwise prevent a Landlord from filing a fair return petition pursuant to the provisions under Chapter 17.22 or Part 8 of Chapter 17.23 of the San Jose Municipal Code.
-T-39021\1705911 Council Agenda: 4/21/2020 DRAFT--Contact the Office of the City Clerk at (408) 535-1260 or CityClerk@sanjoseca.gov for final 9 document.

 SECTION 7.
 Agreements to Reduce Rent Notwithstanding the provisions under Chapter 17.22 and Chapter 17.23 of the San Jose Municipal Code, a Tenant, Mobilehome Owner, or Mobilehome Resident may enter into a temporary voluntary agreement with their Landlord to decrease the rent, so long as it does not otherwise change the terms of their tenancy.
-Upon expiration of the Ordinance, the amount of rent due will be the tenancy's rent as of March 31, 2020 or the initial rent for tenancies commencing after such date.
-Such agreements will be without legal force or effect upon expiration of this Ordinance.
+Upon expiration of the Ordinance of the agreement executed under this part, whichever occurs first, the amount of rent due will be the tenancy's rent prior to execution of this agreement. as of March 31, 2020 or the initial rent for tenancies commencing after such date.
+Any agreements entered into pursuant to this section will be without legal force or effect upon expiration of this Ordinance.

 SECTION 8.
-Suspension of Late Fees for Failure to Pay Apartment Rent Control Fee; Waiver of Repair/Maintenance Application Permit Fees - Α. Late fees shall not accrue during the term of this Ordinance for failure to pay registration fees due in fiscal year 2019-2020, as required under Chapter 17.22 and Chapter 17.23 of the San Jose Municipal Code. - B. During the term of this Ordinance, building permit application fees related to repair/maintenance shall be waived for apartment complexes containing less than twenty (20) Rental Units.
+Suspension of Late Fees for Failure to Pay Apartment Rent Control Fee; Waiver of Repair/Maintenance Application Permit Fees Α. Late fees shall not accrue during the term of this Ordinance for failure to pay registration fees due in fiscal year 2019-2020, as required under Chapter 17.22 and Chapter 17.23 of the San Jose Municipal Code.

+T-39021\1705911 Council Agenda: 4/28/2020

+Item No: 8.1(b)

+REVISED-Changes to Section(s) 6,7, and 10 after original posting.

+B. During the term of this Ordinance, building permit application fees related to repair/maintenance shall be waived for apartment complexes containing less than twenty (20) Rental Units.

 SECTION 9.
 Reduction of Service Claims Related To Common Area Amenities During the period of this Ordinance, service reduction claims filed with the Rent Stabilization Program pursuant to Municipal Code Section 17.23.350.A. shall be denied if the claim is based upon a temporary closure or elimination of recreational common area amenities in response to a County of Santa Clara or State of California Order related to COVID-19.